-Research Staff: Any person who 1) obtains consent from a research participant, or 2) obtains data through intervention or interaction with the individual, or 3) obtains identifiable private information pertaining to a research subject.
+Research Staff: Any person who 1) obtains consent from a research participant, 2) obtains data through intervention or interaction with the individual, or 3) obtains identifiable private information pertaining to a research participant.

-Sensitive information: According to the NIH Certificate of Confidentiality Kiosk, sensitive information is that which, if disclosed, may reasonably pose a risk to the subject's psychological, social, medical, legal, or economic well being or quality of life.
+Sensitive information: In the context of human subjects research, sensitive information is that which, if disclosed, may reasonably pose a risk to the participant's psychological, social, medical, legal, or economic well being or quality of life.
+Additional information may be found at https://grants.nih.gov/policy/humansubjects/coc.htm.
 Categories of sensitive information include (but are not limited to):

 - 1. Sexual attitudes, preferences, or practices - 2.
 Use of alcohol, drugs, or other addictive products - 3.
 Information pertaining to illegal conduct - Information that if released might be damaging to an individual's financial standing, employability, or reputation within the community or might lead to social stigmatization or discrimination - 5.
-Health and medical information contained in a medical record, chart or insurance file (this category may also requires a HIPAA review) - 6.
-Information pertaining to an individual's psychological well-being or mental health (this category may also requires a HIPAA review) - 7.
-Genetic information or tissue samples (this category may also requires a HIPAA review)
+Health and medical information contained in a medical record, chart or insurance file (this category may also require a HIPAA review) - 6.
+Information pertaining to an individual's psychological well-being or mental health (this category may also require a HIPAA review) - 7.
+Genetic information or tissue samples (this category may also require a HIPAA review)

-Specimen: Samples of biological products, such as blood, other body fluids or tissue.
-Also, other types of data "specimens" that could be stored for use in future research (e.g. audio tapes, video tapes, etc.).
+Specimen: Samples of biological products, such as blood, other body fluids, or tissue.
+Also, other types of data "specimens" that could be stored for use in future research (e.g., audio tapes, video tapes, etc.).